Malaria advice for travelers to Nepal

 - Protection against mosquito bites – First of all, avoid getting bitten.
 Malaria causing mosquitoes bite at night.
 Avoid time spent outdoors without protection.
 When outdoors, cover up with long sleeved clothing and pants.
 Use insect repellent (e.g. DEET 30%) on exposed parts of the body.
 It is safe in children > 2 months of age.
 Avoid hands, eyes and under clothing.
 Apply once a day and wash off with soap and water after you are indoors.
 Use a fan, stay in a well-screened or air-conditioned room or use permethrin-impregnated mosquito nets.

-- Consider taking malaria prophylaxis medication -¬There is no malaria tablet that is perfectly safe.
+- Consider taking malaria prophylactic medication -There is no malaria tablet that is perfectly safe.
 The risk of acquiring malaria must outweigh the risk of taking the medication.
 Consider each option carefully and discuss with your nurse or doctor which tablet will suit you best.
-This should take into account your personal health condition, degree of risk depending on area of travel and the season, type of malaria found in the country/city of travel and cost of medication.
 If significant malaria risk exists, putting up with minor side effects is preferable to catching cerebral malaria.
-Malaria is a serious disease that you should do everything you can to avoid.
-Because other causes of fever are so vastly more common than malaria, we discourage the use of standby self-start malaria treatment.
-Certain other medications (e.g. antacids) may decrease the absorption of the malaria medication and should not be taken concomitantly.
+We discourage the use of standby self-start malaria treatment because there are so many common causes of fevers other than malaria in Nepal.
+Certain medications (e.g. antacids) may decrease the absorption of the malaria medication and should not be taken concomitantly.

 - See a doctor immediately if symptoms of fever develop – This is true even if you have been taking a malaria-preventative medication whilst traveling in malaria endemic region.
 As stated before, certain type of malaria may be rapidly fatal and early diagnosis and treatment can be life-saving.